MiTAC: History

 MiTAC was founded in Hsinchu Science Park on 8 December 1982.
 By 1985 MiTAC was promoted as an independent computer brand.

-Adopt SMT technology in 1989, and developed the world's fastest 80386-based personal computer with 286, 386, and 486-based products.
+MiTAC adopted SMT technology in 1989 and developed the world's fastest 80386-based personal computer with 286, 386, and 486-based products.

 Officially listed on the Taiwan Stock Exchange from 1990 to 2013 (TWSE: 2315).
 From 12 September 2013 MiTAC Holdings Corporation was established and listed and traded on Taiwan Stock Exchange under stock code 3706.

-In 1990, established MiTAC Technology (now called Getac) through a strategic alliance with GE of the USA to specialize in the national defense and industrial notebook PCs.
+In 1990, established MiTAC Technology (now called Getac) through a strategic alliance with General Electric of the US to specialize in the national defense and industrial notebook PCs.

 In 1992, they quickened the pace of internationalization, expanding its production facilities in the UK, in order to meet demand in the European market.
 Listed as a Level-A vendor for environmental protection in an assessment of Taiwan's 500 largest manufacturers by the Environmental Protection Agency.

 In 1993 MiTAC acquired American subsidiary and Compac (now Synnex Corporation), thereby increasing MiTAC International's competitiveness in the US market, and established subsidiaries in Mexico and New Zealand.
 MiTAC Shunde in China officially commenced operations.

 MiTAC International signed a formal agreement with Compaq in 1995 to establish a strategic alliance.
-MiTAC International's US subsidiary Synnex successfully acquired well-known American distribution channel vendor Computer-Land in 1997.
+MiTAC International's US subsidiary Synnex successfully acquired well-known American distribution channel vendor ComputerLand in 1997.

 Announced in 1999 the taking of a stake in well-known American computer motherboard design house Tyan, thereby entering the market for high-end motherboards.

-In 2000 established MiTAC Computer (Shanghai) Ltd., MiTAC Computer (Kunshan) Ltd., and Shanghai MiTAC Research Ltd. to expand production and respond to strategic deployments.
+In 2000, established MiTAC Computer (Shanghai) Ltd., MiTAC Computer (Kunshan) Ltd., and Shanghai MiTAC Research Ltd. to expand production and respond to strategic deployments.

-In 2001 MiTAC International's US subsidiary Synnex USA completed the acquisition of all shares of Merisel Canada, Inc.
+In 2001, MiTAC International's US subsidiary Synnex USA completed the acquisition of all shares of Merisel Canada, Inc.

-In 2002 MiTAC International Group celebrated the 20th anniversary of establishing its business operations headquarters in Taiwan.
+In 2002, MiTAC International Group celebrated the 20th anniversary of establishing its business operations headquarters in Taiwan.
 They bought Tyan Computer, a specialist in the design of high end motherboards and jointly established Y.S.
 Educational Foundation with member companies in the MiTAC-Synnex Group.
 Established the consumer brand Mio DigiWalker and announced the first ultra-slim PDA products.

-In 2003 Synnex Corporation of the MiTAC Group listed on New York Stock Exchange (NYSE: SNX).
-Mio, a MiTAC independent brand, announced the world’s first dual-band, dual-card PDA and smartphone; and the world’s first PDA with built-in GPS: Mio 168.
+In 2003, Synnex Corporation of the MiTAC Group listed on New York Stock Exchange (NYSE: SNX).
+Mio, a MiTAC independent brand, announced the world's first dual-band, dual-card PDA and smartphone; and the world's first PDA with built-in GPS: Mio 168.

-In 2004 Commonwealth Publishing Co., Ltd. published "The 98/2 MiTAC Vitamin Plan", which won the Golden Book Award from SMEA of the Taiwan Ministry of Economic Affairs.
+In 2004, Commonwealth Publishing Co., Ltd. published "The 98/2 MiTAC Vitamin Plan", which won the Golden Book Award from SMEA of the Taiwan Ministry of Economic Affairs.
 Mio announced the first portable navigation product with built-in e-travel book.
-The shipping volume of navigation products commanded the world’s third-largest.
+The shipping volume of navigation products commanded the world's third-largest.